ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 Limitations apply in this release.

-* Boot volumes can't be expanded.
+* Boot volumes cannot be expanded.
-* You can't expand a volume that is at its maximum capacity for its [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) or [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) volume range.
+* You cannot expand a volume that is at its maximum capacity for its [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) or [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) volume range.

 ### Capacity and performance limitations:
 {: #exp-vol-cap-perf-limitations}